String of Pearls Root Rot — The Fast Consequence of Overwatering

 Prevention

-- Check that the mix is fully dry a couple of inches down before watering again — the shallow, fine root system here has almost no tolerance for a premature next watering
+- Confirm the mix is dry a couple of inches down before watering again, since the shallow, fine root system has almost no tolerance for a watering that comes even a few days too early

 Quick Summary